 Even if you only have freshly picked coffees drying on your patio, heavy rains can still cause issues.
 “You need to put wood between the lots, or they can mix,” Rafael told me.
 “Then you cover them.
 But when it comes down this fast… ” He gestures at the rain around us.
 “Then you don’t have time to do that.”

 The sudden appearance of the rain is one of its most damaging aspects.
-Even those with coffee in GrainPro channels, designed to protect the beans from rain, stood to suffer: they didn’t have time to close the bags before significant amounts of water had already drenched them.
+Even those with coffee in GrainPro channels, designed to protect the beans from rain, stood to suffer: at Micro Coffee Festival, they didn’t have time to close the bags before significant amounts of water had already drenched them.

 “This is the peak time for mills right now,” Rodrigo Silva of SICAFE said.
 “And so it’s the hardest time to deal with rain.”